Paradise Killer: Facts vs. Truth vs. Justice vs. Whiskey

 What Happens After Justice Has Been Served?

 After the trial Lady Love Dies has returned to her full power.
 She has reclaimed her gun, solved the mystery, and restored herself to good standing with the Syndicate for her service.
 It was at this point that I really started feeling like Lady Love Dies began taking on a quality quietly more sinister-- or perhaps it was always there and simply didn’t seem alarming to me until then.
-Before you drive off into the sunset and go to Perfect 25, you can go on one last jaunt around the island and talk to all of the still-living characters.
+Before you drive off into the sunset and go to Perfect 25, you can take one last jaunt around the island and talk to all of the still-living characters.
 It’s good for closure but as a player I wished that the characters reacted more to the specific choices you made with regards to who was accused of what, since so many of them had strong feelings (one way or another) about the other residents of the island and none of them have much special dialogue from what I could tell.

 However, what stands out most about the post-trial world is your ability to wield the true authority of Lady Love Dies.
 You now have the power to exile anyone you want from the Islands (like Lady was at the start of the game, chained to the space but unable to escape her towering prison) or outright execute them.
 No trial.
 No evidence.
 No warning.
 You point your gun, they say a few lines in surprise or pleading for their life, and you shoot.
 Lady Love Dies has absolute power to dispense absolute justice with no consequences.
 It is her job within the Syndicate.